tvmaly/dependencyml/README.md

 Solving this documentation gap with a human readable markup language that can easily be queried is the goal of this project.

+# Terminology

+is a
+has a
+depends on
+runs on
+interoperates with
+implemented in